Entry visa (MVV)

 In the event of a positive decision the applicant and employer will be notified that an official MVV application can be submitted to the embassy or consulate in the country of origin or permanent residence (see the website of the Ministry of Foreign Affairs).
 This must always be done by the applicant personally.
 In principle the MVV is issued immediately after the identity of the applicant has been established.
 Sometimes the applicant has to show a birth certificate (if applicable: provided with an apostille or legalisation stamp and verified if necessary).

 Both the advice and the actual MVV are valid for three months.
-So after a positive decision the applicant has three months to submit an official MVV application.
-The MVV sticker is subsequently also valid for three months.
+So after a positive decision the applicant has three months to go to the Dutch Embassy to for the official MVV.
+The MVV sticker is subsequently also valid for three months, within which window one should travel to The Netherlands.
 It is not possible to renew the MVV.

 The fees for an MVV/VVR amount to € 582 for highly skilled migrants and € 321 for scientific researchers regarding the EC directive 2016/801; see also the IND website.